bhclowers/DAMS/Absorption Mode FT-IMS/README.md

 ## The following set of scripts accompany the manuscript focusing on the benefits afforded to the FT-IMS by phase correction using the attached absorption mode processing script.
+Unzipping of the mzML is needed for the script to function.

 ### *Absorption mode Fourier transform ion mobility mass spectrometry multiplexing combined with half window apodization windows improves resolution and shortens acquisition times.*